GeoNode/documentation/install/basic/index.rst

 Connect to :guilabel:`http://localhost/`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The startup tipically takes some time, so be patient...
+The startup typically takes some time, so be patient…

-If everything goes well you should be able to see from the ``geonode startup logs`` a line similar to the following one:
+If everything goes well, you should be able to see from the ``geonode startup logs`` a line similar to the following one:

 .. code-block:: shell